XHYN-PH/XHYN-V/README.md

 ## What is it?

 (This is a Native Launcher not a literal andoird port.
 Its better to wait for mojs0's literal andoird port + The chinese port itself is built upon AI and so this build too.
-Consider using it when it got released.)
+Consider using it when it got released.
+The actual china port uses DXVK and Turnip)

 XHYN V is a modified community build based on the **China Android Launcher of GTA V**.
 It adds an easier launcher, customizable touch controls, graphics options and compatibility improvements.
 Credit for the original game and Android launcher belongs to their respective developers.